Single Premium Life Insurance – Everything You Need to Know

 Creates an Estate for Heirs (or Charity)

-While some people chose to leave the benefits from their SPL to charity, most people leave the cash to their heirs to create inter-generational wealth.
+While some people choose to leave the benefits from their SPL to charity, most people leave the cash to their heirs to create inter-generational wealth.
 Even if taxes eat up the value of your estate, the life insurance benefits won’t be touched.

 Cash Value Accumulation Builds Fast